sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Includes new form templates.
 * Modifies the styles applied to the Phone field.
 * Implements minor modifications in the forms builder.

-= 5.2.5 =

-* Includes a new section in the fields settings to allow customizing the fields desings directly.